sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 There are two basic elements associated with this measure:

-Hardware safety integrity: which is typically based upon random hardware failures can normally be estimated to a reasonable level of accuracy via probability of failure on demand (PFD).
+**Hardware safety integrity**: which is typically based upon random hardware failures can normally be estimated to a reasonable level of accuracy via probability of failure on demand (PFD).

-Systematic safety integrity: systematic integrity tends to be harder to quantify.
+**Systematic safety integrity**: systematic integrity tends to be harder to quantify.
 This is due to the diversity of causes of failures; systematic failures may be introduced during the specification, design, implementation, operational and modification phase and may affect hardware as well as software

  https://blogs.dnvgl.com/software/2017/05/what-is-safety-integrity-level-sil/